Technical content and patents are mostly presented with tables, graphics, diagrams, non-editable pictures.

 Under challenging conditions, our technical translation teams are committed to translate different types and formats of documents in a way that your engineers, technicians, workers or end-users can comfortably understand with their own words.

-Technical content may be for documenting processes and subprocesses related to sourcing the raw materials and semi-finished inputs, processing the raw materials and semi-finished inputs, and production and quality control.
+Technical writing is mostly for documenting processes and subprocesses related to sourcing the raw materials and semi-finished inputs, processing the raw materials and semi-finished inputs, and production and quality control.
 Furthermore, the specifications of demounting, mounting, installation, testing, electrification, computerization, ventilation, illumination, temperature, humidity, sanitation, cleanup, hygiene, security, safety, disposals, quality assurance, environmental issues etc.

 The stunning innovations in robotics, mechanization and computerization are adapted to manufacturing processes, leading to circulation of wide range of technical documentations within the technical departments and cross-border organizations.